digitalrebar/provision/doc/arch/provision.rst

     first from the Param precedence.

-  - **.ParamExpand <key>** returns the value for the specified key for this rendering, but then re-expands the string value again through the renderer.
+  - **.ParamExpand <key>** returns the value for the specified key for this rendering, but then re-expands the value again through the renderer.
-    If not a string, no expansion is done.
-Variations include:
+    If the value is an array or object, the value is recursively processed to expand internal strings.
+Additional similar functions include:

     - **.StringExpand** does templating on the contents of a string value